 A Caveat On Cryptocurrency Technical Analysis

 Having stated its clear positive uses in prediction, you shouldn’t only stick to using TA due to the potential effects that real-world information may bear on the market.
-Important fundamental data on the currencies themselves, news, and even software updates could influence the market considerably.
-For optimum results, you should combine TA with other methodologies to take these other factors into account.
+Important fundamental data on the currencies, news and even software updates could influence the market considerably.
+For optimum results, you should combine TA with other methodologies to consider these other factors.